Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ### Logic

 It's tempting to follow a pattern similar to the title filtering, but as the number of filters we want to check increases, our code would become more and more complex.
-Right now, or logic is structured like this:
+Right now, our logic is structured like this:

 1. If we have a `title` query param, filter by title
 2. Otherwise, get all books